monsterkiek/Thesis-CO2-sensitive-dye-2025/README.md

 Measuring photosynthesis with the CO2-sensitive dye will allow tracking of much faster change in direct proximity to the leaf which ultimately would translate in high-throughput measurements.
 High throughput carbon assimilation measurements would open the possibility of selecting for those photosynthetic traits.
-Within plant breeding programs this would allow slection on potential yield gains currently remaining unharnessed.
+Within plant breeding programs this would allow selection on potential yield gains currently remaining unharnessed.